johnae/spook/README.md

 package.loaded.lint_config = nil
 package.loaded.lint_config = pcall -> loadfile('lint_config')!

-colors = require "ansicolors"
-fs = require 'fs'
+-- Require some things that come with spook colors = require "ansicolors" fs = require 'fs'

--- The terminal_notifier comes built-in, the 'notifier' however is -- something just required from disk in the package.path. notify = require('notify')!.add 'terminal_notifier', 'notifier'
+-- notify takes an arbitrary number of arguments where each is -- a notifier - either for requiring or the table of functions -- to use.
+Let's add the built-in terminal_notifier. notify = require('notify')!.add 'terminal_notifier'

+-- If we find 'notifier' in the path, let's
+-- add that notifier also.
+success, notifier = pcall require, 'notifier' notify.add notifier if success

--- spookfile_helpers is not included with the spook binary, -- it's rather just some helpers in a file in this repo.
+-- spookfile_helpers is not included inside the spook binary, -- it's rather just some helpers in a file in this repo.
--- In general it's probably a good idea to keep helpers around -- in some file you require.
-These helpers are generally very -- useful in a test-runner context.
+-- In general it's probably a good idea to keep helpers around -- in some other file.
 {
   :until_success
   :command